GallagherRe/EngineerTechInterview1/README.md

 * The status should use a Bootstrap switch
 * No property of the sanctioned entity can be empty
 * The code needs to ensure that there cannot be more than one entity with the same name and domicile

+## Submitting your work
+Please create a pull request for the code you have developed and submit no later than 2 hours before your scheduled interview time.
+If you have any issues submitting your PR, please contact your recruitment partner.